jlpospisil/moola-manager/README.md

 # Moola Manager
 Moola Manager is an application for tracking accounts, transactions, and budgets.
-It is designed to be run on devices with a a small form factor using any web browser or to be wrapped using cordova.
+It is designed to be run on devices with a small form factor using any web browser or to be wrapped using cordova.
 It will work on larger devices, but the layout has been optimized for smaller devices.
 This project includes the front end application as well as the backend API which use the following frameworks/libraries:

 ### Client
 * React